Peter and Louise Oskam saw 70,000 trees planted on land owned by their family trust last winter.

 "We want to share our special space," his wife added.

-The two have many plans.
+The two have many plans for the 50ha.
 They imagine people walking and mountainbiking, people admiring views, people gathering and weaving flax, hunters having their first supervised duckshooting experience, people swimming, kayaking and camping and groups coming to see successful native plantings.

 "It just seems to be a place that lends itself to that.
 We are open to what people would like to do in this space.
 We have no hard and fast plan of what it will be."